 As a school we always support charities across the year.
 In recent years we have done things a little differently.

 This year we will again support a range of charities.
-We have chosen these charities as they all support children and because they are all connected to our school improvement plan.

 In Autumn we will collect at Harvest for our Local Food Bank Aid.